ocetin00/Dagger2Example2/README.md

 # README

-This is an android sample to learn dagger2 with Android
+This is an android sample to learn dagger2.2 using in Android Framework

 İmplemented to Kotlin from Java